 - Detailed information on this issue has been provided by Revenue.

-- The CCPC has published a Brexit guidance document based on the European Commission ‘ Readiness Notice to Stakeholders’ providing clarification on the impact of Brexit on EU product safety rules
+- The CCPC has published a Brexit guidance document providing clarification on the impact of Brexit on EU product safety rules

-Brexit has resulted in significant changes in businesses’ trading environment.
-As businesses respond to delays in deliveries and VAT/customs charges, it is important they ensure that the information they provide to consumers is updated and in line with consumer protection law.
+Brexit has altered the trading environment where businesses may have to manage longer delivery timelines and VAT/customs charges.
+In these circumstances, it is important that businesses provide information to consumers that is up to date and in line with consumer protection law.

-- The onus is on the business to provide the information as outlined, in a clear and comprehensible manner so that a consumer can make an informed transactional decision.
+- The onus is on the business to provide the information as outlined in the guidelines, in a clear and comprehensible manner so that a consumer can make an informed transactional decision.

 - Businesses must disclose the geographic address of their place of establishment or place of business and also, when they are acting on behalf of another business, that business’s geographic address/place of business to which consumers can address complaints.